sw180283/comp120-evaluation/README.md

 ##Week 12

+I have completed the parsing tokens task after consulting my lecturer.
+I was directed to my class notes and when asked, had the appropriate sections explained in a way I understood.
+This has greatly improved my confidence as my audio project is now complete and fully function.

+Also, I have tidied up my graphics project and implemented the final requirements based off my lecture review.
+In addition to my kivy app, I feel that my time management has improved.

+For future projects, I should aim to start planning and appropriate time management sooner as I have found this to be crucial.

 #Weakness

 ##Time managament

 When working on projects, I struggle to manage my time proper.
-Attempting to balance my personal responsibilities with my work demands while maintaining time for myself to relax has been difficult to do.
-Finding set times to do work has improved my concentration during my work sessions and allowed for less guilty relaxation time.
+Finding set times to do work has improved my concentration during my work sessions.

 For example, I preferred to work on some projects more than others as the content was more enjoyment material to learn and so I was more confident in my research and knowledge.
 This meant that some projects were worked on less than others and so my knowledge didn't improve and my confidence was low.